-An exhibition has just opened at the Science Museum to celebrate 40 years of IVF, but the story started ten years earlier.
+An exhibition has just opened at the Science Museum to celebrate 40 years of IVF, but the story started ten years earlier with the first blastocyst.

-Professor Robert Edwards later recalled the moment in 1968 when he and Patrick Steptoe first created a five-day embryo:
+Professor Robert Edwards later recalled the moment in 1968 when he and Patrick Steptoe first created a five-day embryo, the first blastocyst:

 “I looked down the microscope and what I saw was a human blastocyst gazing up at me.
 I thought: ‘We’ve done it.’”